-The Company's finished goods inventory increased by 11,800 units during 2021, but remain significantly below pre-COVID-19 pandemic levels.
+The Company's finished goods inventory increased by 92,200 units during 2022.

-Distributor inventories of the Company's products increased by 125,000 units during 2021, but remain significantly below the level needed to support rapid fulfillment of retailer demand for most product families.
+Distributor inventories of the Company's products increased by 134,200 units during 2022, and approximate a reasonable level to support rapid fulfillment of retailer demand for most product families.